DannyBen/bashly/examples/command-filenames/README.md

-# Command Groups Example
+# Command Filenames Example

-Demonstrates how to visually group commands under their own caption.
-This is useful for scripts that contain many commands that provide different sets of functionality.
+Demonstrates how to specify custom filenames for command source files.
+This is useful for scripts with many commands, in case you wish to organize your source files in sub-folders.

+Note that the specified path is relative to the `sec` folder.

 This example was generated with: